joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * "The Lean Startup" by Eric Ries - Ries presents a methodology for starting and running a successful startup that emphasizes rapid experimentation, customer feedback, and continuous improvement.
 He emphasizes the importance of creating a minimum viable product (MVP) and iterating on it based on feedback from customers.

+* "Zero to One" by Peter Thiel: This book argues that true innovation comes from creating something new rather than copying something that already exists.
+Thiel provides a number of examples of companies that have successfully done this and offers insights into how entrepreneurs can do the same.

+* "The Hard Thing About Hard Things" by Ben Horowitz: This book provides a candid and practical look at the challenges of building and scaling a startup.
+It covers topics such as managing employees, raising capital, and making tough decisions.

 ## “Crucial Conversations" by Kerry Patterson et al.